office-for-students/wagtail-CMS/README.md

 $ docker container exec -it wagtail-cms_web_1 python manage.py test
 ```

+> The tests will output `An error occurred whilst Bad configuration` and `An error occurred on the API during the...` when they run.
+This is the expected behaviour.
+Unfortunately some of the exceptions in the project are caught and returned as objects.
+Though during this process they print to the log.
+When testing the log is the terminal.

 > *IMPORTANT:* When fixing an issue write a test first to prove it's broken.
 Then, and only then, fix the problem

 ## Configure